-Francesca feels blessed to serve as lead teacher of Maple Village’s parent/child programs (Parent/Toddler and Baby & Me class) as well…
+Francesca Preponis feels blessed to serve as lead teacher of Maple Village’s parent/child programs (Parent/Toddler and Baby & Me class) as well…

 …as the middle school chorus teacher.
 Her journey with Waldorf Education began when her first child began attending MVWS’ parent/toddler class, fully immersing herself in the years since in learning all she can about Waldorf.
 She holds Bachelor’s and Master’s degrees in music and owned and operated a Waldorf-inspired early childhood music enrichment program as well as working as a freelance vocalist and chorus teacher.
 This is Francesca’s third year as the lead teacher of the Parent/Child programs and fifth year as MVWS’s chorus teacher.
 When she isn’t teaching Francesca enjoys hiking and camping with her family, traveling, making music, making things with her hands and growing food.

-Marisa Togiaso Assistant Teacher
+Tanya Comerford Assistant Teacher

-Early Childhood Faculty:
+Early Childhood Faculty

 Mele McCabe Poppy Preschool Lead Teacher

-Mele earned her Bachelor of Arts degree in Child Development and Family Studies from Cal State University of Long Beach.
+Mele McCabe earned her Bachelor of Arts degree in Child Development and Family Studies from Cal State University of Long Beach.

 Prior to that, she taught high school English in Tonga for six years and taught Tongan language to Peace Corps volunteers for three years.
-After three years working as assistant preschool teacher at Maple Village, she is now in her fourth year as the lead teacher of the Poppy Preschool class.
+After three years working as assistant preschool teacher at Maple Village, she is now in her fifth year as the lead teacher of the Poppy Preschool class.
 She has three children and enjoys watching them grow.
 Her hobbies are reading, landscaping her home, having tea with her friends and neighbors, listening to music, and walking.

-Alyssa Bishop Poppy Preschool Assistant Teacher
+Mars Walker Lavender Preschool Assistant Teacher

 Charlotte Guest Sunflower Kindergarten Lead Teacher